andrew/ultimate-awesome/README.md

 - [awesome-croatia](https://github.com/vblazenka/awesome-croatia) - A curated list of things that show the awesome side of Croatia :sunglasses: :croatia:.
 - [awesome-Adult-Content-Filtering](https://github.com/wesinator/awesome-Adult-Content-Filtering) - A curated list of tools and resources for online adult content/porn filtering.
 - [allinchatgpt](https://github.com/xiaoqdu/allinchatgpt) - All in chatgpt,一站式chatgpt资料站，更多的关注ChatGPT+各行业应用。喜欢的，麻烦动动小手点个关注，让我们一起拥抱未来.
-- [Awesome-Video-LLMs](https://github.com/zyayoung/Awesome-Video-LLMs) - Explore VLM-Eval, a framework for evaluating Video Large Language Models, enhancing your video analysis with cutting-edge AI technology.
-- [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
-Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
 - [Awesome-Windows](https://github.com/allinu/Awesome-Windows) - Windows 平台下的优秀软件、工具推荐列表.
 - [awesome-longevity](https://github.com/atilatech/awesome-longevity) - An awesome list of longevity resources for living longer, healthier lives.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.